-If you are a shareholder of record and you properly sign, date and return a proxy card, but do not indicate how you wish to vote with respect to a particular nominee or proposal, then your shares will be voted FOR the election of the two Class I director nominees for director named in "Proposal 1 Election of Directors," FOR "Proposal 2 Ratification of the Appointment of Grant Thornton LLP as Our Independent Registered Public Accounting Firm for the fiscal year ending December 31, 2023", and "FOR" Proposal 3- Amendment of 2021 Plan".
+If you are a shareholder of record and you properly sign, date and return a proxy card, but do not indicate how you wish to vote with respect to a particular nominee or proposal, then your shares will be voted FOR the election of the three Class II director nominees for director named in "Proposal 1 Election of Directors," and FOR "Proposal 2 Ratification of the Appointment of Grant Thornton LLP as Our Independent Registered Public Accounting Firm for the fiscal year ending December 31, 2024".

 Under the rules of NYSE American, LLC ("NYSE American"), brokerage firms have the authority to vote shares held for a beneficial owner on "routine" matters.
-Accordingly, if your shares are held of record by a brokerage firm and you do not provide the firm specific voting instructions, that firm will have the authority to vote your shares with respect to the "Proposal 2 Ratification of the Appointment of Grant Thornton LLP as Our Independent Registered Public Accounting Firm for the year ending December 31, 2023," but your shares will not be voted and will be considered broker non-votes with respect to Proposal 1 and Proposal 3.
+Accordingly, if your shares are held of record by a brokerage firm and you do not provide the firm specific voting instructions, that firm will have the authority to vote your shares with respect to the "Proposal 2 Ratification of the Appointment of Grant Thornton LLP as Our Independent Registered Public Accounting Firm for the year ending December 31, 2024," but your shares will not be voted and will be considered broker non-votes with respect to Proposal 1.
 We urge you to provide voting instructions so that your shares will be voted.